🎁Reward Hash

 $100,000 +

-Alice boosted XP on the MaigaXBT bot and sends a transaction on-chain on opBNB mainnet.
+Alice boosted XP on the MaigaXBT AI agent and sends a transaction on-chain on opBNB mainnet.
 In 6 transactions, Alice managed to get an actual on-chain reward hash of 98EEAA (see screenshot) and won a Reward Hash lucky draw prize of 0.015 BNB (~$10).